MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/storage-platform/connected-storage/connected-storage-saving.md

 ---
-title: Use Connected Storage to save data
+title: Saving data with Connected Storage

-description: Learn how to use Connected Storage to save data. ms.assetid: ccf7488c-5d55-480e-b3aa-412220d03104 ms.date: 02/27/2018 ms.topic: article
+description: Code examples using Connected Storage to save gameplay data. ms.assetid: ccf7488c-5d55-480e-b3aa-412220d03104 ms.date: 02/27/2018 ms.topic: article
 keywords: xbox live, xbox, games, uwp, windows 10, xbox one, connected storage ms.localizationpriority: medium
 ---

-# Use Connected Storage to save data
+# Saving data with Connected Storage

-Data is asynchronously saved by creating a `ConnectedStorageContainer` in a `ConnectedStorageSpace` for a user and calling the `SubmitUpdatesAsync` method on the container.
+With Connected Storage, data is asynchronously saved by creating a `ConnectedStorageContainer` in a `ConnectedStorageSpace` for a user and calling the `SubmitUpdatesAsync` method on the container.

 > [!IMPORTANT]
 > Data dependencies across connected storage containers are unsafe.
 For example, uploading of one container to the cloud might complete, while another might remain queued for uploading.
 If the user moved to another console, the synchronization operation would allow the first container to be synchronized and accessed on the second console, without the first container being present.

 ## To save data to Connected Storage

 1. Retrieve a `ConnectedStorageSpace` object for the user by calling `GetForUserAsync`.

-    In the XDK example the returned `ConnectedStorageSpace` object is being added to a map to enable easy management of `ConnectedStorageSpace` objects for multiple users.
+    In the XDK example, the returned `ConnectedStorageSpace` object is added to a map to enable easy management of `ConnectedStorageSpace` objects for multiple users.

 2. Create a `ConnectedStorageContainer` object by calling `CreateContainer` on the `ConnectedStorageSpace` object.

 3. Call `SubmitUpdatesAsync` on the `ConnectedStorageContainer` with you game save data blob as the `blobsToWrite` parameter.

 ## C++ XDK sample